-- Practice good technique.
+Practice good technique.
 Hold your toothbrush at a slight angle — aiming the bristles toward the area where your tooth meets your gum.
-Gently brush with short back-and-forth motions.
-Remember to brush the outside, inside and chewing surfaces of your teeth, as well as your tongue.
+Gently brush with circular short back-and-forth motions.
+Brushing too hard or with hard bristles can hurt your gums.

-- Keep your equipment clean.
+Keep your equipment clean.
 Always rinse your toothbrush with water after brushing.
-Store your toothbrush in an upright position, if possible, and allow it to air-dry until using it again.
+Store your toothbrush in an upright position and allow it to air-dry until using it again.

 Flossing for oral health